breycarr/thermostat/README.md

 thermostat.showTemp()
 // output is 19
 ```
 ----
 ## User Story 4

 ```
 As a user
-So that I cam not too cold
+So that I am not too cold
 I want the min temperature to not go below 10
 ```
 Object | Message
 -|-